Before You Update: Don’t Forget to Run a Backup Of Your Site!

 - You need a block-based theme to actually use Full Site Editing.
 A block theme is a WordPress theme with templates entirely composed of blocks so that in addition to the post content of the different post types (pages, posts, …), the block editor can also be used to edit all areas of the site: headers, footers, sidebars, etc. Chances are: you aren’t using a block-based theme at the moment.

-- Full Site Editing is still a minimum viable product.
+- Full Site Editing is still in a current phase as a minimum viable product.
 This allows for a gradual adoption from users as most themes are still not ready to utilize this functionality or would be incompatible moving forward.

 - You don’t have to adopt Full Site Editing.
 If you aren’t ready for a block-based theme just yet, don’t worry.
 “Classic” themes continue to exist and work as always.

-- You don’t need WordPress 6.0 or a full-site editing block-based theme to fully edit your site.
-You can do this now in Kadence Theme using the Pro add-on which allows you to create templates and hook in elements conditionally anywhere on your site.
+- You don’t need WordPress 5.9 or a full-site editing block-based theme to fully edit your site.
+You can do this now in Kadence Theme using the pro addon which allows you to create templates and hook in elements conditionally anywhere on your site.

 Full Site Editing with a block-based theme unlocks the ability to edit site templates.
 In WordPress, these have traditionally been the code files that control how important parts of your site are structured and styled.